AceRB-notabot/KanaShift/README.md

 # KanaShift & PhonoShift

-**Password-based text transformation that renders text with a Japanese visual skin.
+**Password-derived, format-preserving text transformation with a Japanese visual skin.
 Looks Japanese, translates to something else, decodes back to the truth.**

 ## Overview

+KanaShift is a password-based, reversible text transformation scheme for Latin and Japanese text that preserves length, spacing, punctuation, and token boundaries.
+It can be understood as a **stream-based, password-derived variant of format-preserving encryption (FPE)**, optimized for structured text and short tokens rather than free-form natural language.

-KanaShift is a password-based text obfuscation scheme for Latin and Japanese text, preserving separators and tokens.
-Just like its sibling PhonoShift (ROT500K), also available in this repository, KanaShift is intentionally hardened using cryptographic primitives to make reversal without the password costly.
+Like its sibling **PhonoShift (ROT500K)**, also included in this repository, KanaShift is intentionally hardened using cryptographic primitives to make reversal without the correct password computationally costly, while remaining deterministic and fully reversible with the secret.

-Internally, ROT500K derives a keystream using PBKDF2 with 500,000 iterations (“500K”), making each password guess deliberately slow.
-Unlike ROT13, which can be reversed instantly by anyone, reversal here requires guessing the correct password.
+Internally, ROT500K derives a keystream using **PBKDF2-HMAC-SHA256 with 500,000 iterations** (“500K”), deliberately slowing each password-guess attempt.
+Unlike ROT13, which can be reversed instantly by anyone, reversal here requires guessing the correct password and paying the full key-derivation cost.

-The name “ROT500K” is a deliberate nod to ROT13, partly as a joke and partly to underline the contrast: this is not ROT13 repeated many times, but a keyed design where reversal without the secret is no longer trivial.
+The name “ROT500K” is a deliberate nod to ROT13—partly as a joke and partly to underline the contrast: this is **not** ROT13 repeated many times, but a keyed design where reversal without the secret is no longer trivial.

 KanaShift applies the same mechanics with a different visual skin, rendering text using Japanese writing systems (kana and kanji) instead of Latin letters.

-Initial implementations of PhonoShift and KanaShift are available as a standalone HTML/JS, a Python port with Gradio, and a cross-platform Rust app, making the design easy to test and review across environments.
-The browser implementation in `src/` serves as the reference design; the Python language port is available under `src-python/`.
+The design works best for **access codes, identifiers, logs, UI strings, and other structured text**, and is not intended to provide semantic security for arbitrary free-form prose.

+Initial implementations of PhonoShift and KanaShift are provided as:
+- a standalone HTML/JavaScript reference implementation (`src/`)
+- a Python port with Gradio (`src-python/`)
+- a cross-platform Rust application

+The browser implementation serves as the reference design; other implementations aim to match it byte-for-byte.

 ## Live Demos